August the 4th in 1962

 The activities with which Marilyn occupied herself, and the circumstances surrounding the last day of her physical life here on Earth, cannot be recounted, apparently, with any certitude; so the narratives thereof vary with biographer, memoir or testimony.
 Even those who were actually present on that day offered contradictory testimony to the day’s events over the years following; but suffice it to say, August the 4th was a busy day for Marilyn.
 She was visited by friends and associates from the world of movies and photography; and her day was loaded with telephone calls.

 Lawrence Schiller, a photographer who had recently photographed Marilyn swimming partially and completely nude on the set of Something’s Got to Give, recounted in his memoir, Marilyn & Me, that he arrived at 12305 around 9:30 AM with some photographs for her to evaluate.
 For his 1993 Marilyn biography, Donald Spoto interviewed the slightly arrogant photographer.
 During his interview with Spoto, Schiller testified that he arrived at 12305 Fifth Helena and found Marilyn tending a flower bed in front of the house, that she appeared to be refreshed and alert and seemingly without a care (Spoto 566).
-However, Schiller’s 2012 memoir contradicted what he allegedly asserted to Spoto.
+However, virtually two decades later, on the pages of his 2012 memoir, Schiller contradicted what he described for Spoto.
 According to the photographer’s memoir, his famous subject was dressed casually and kneeling in a flower bed when he arrived.
 She stood and approached; she was slightly disheveled; her hair was unruly; and she was sans makeup.
 In Schiller’s opinion, the woman who approached him would never have been mistaken for the world’s sex symbol: You’d never know it was Marilyn Monroe, he wrote.
 She didn’t look like any of the pictures that I had taken (Schiller 94).
 And too, she was cross impatient unfriendly.
 After a brief but tense conversation with Marilyn, Schiller handed her his photographs and departed.

 At the time, Schiller was negotiating with Hugh Hefner for a front and rear cover featuring a partially unclothed Marilyn Monroe to mark the tenth anniversary of her appearance in the inaugural edition of Playboy.
 The photographs Schiller delivered to Marilyn depicted her both partially and completely nude, taken during and after the swimming pool scene from Something’s Got to Give.
 The photographer hoped Marilyn would approve them and release their use by Hefner in the near future.
 Apparently, though, Pat Newcomb objected to Marilyn’s possible second appearance in Hefner’s Playboy.
-During a telephone call from Pat the previous evening, Schiller quoted the press agent as announcing her opposition to what the photographer and Hugh Hefner had planned for Marilyn.
-Pat feared that Marilyn would simply be adding to the many problems she already had by posing even partially nude.
+During a telephone call from Pat the previous evening, the press agent had voiced her objections to Schiller; and the photographer quoted Pat’s objections to Marilyn, reiterated Pat’s opposition to what Schiller and Hefner had planned for Marilyn.
+Pat feared that Marilyn would simply be adding to the many problems she already had by appearing even partially nude in Playboy.
 When Schiller told Marilyn on the morning of August the 4th about Pat’s telephone call, the actress tersely commented, according to Schiller, that Pat did not have the authority to call him or to make such a statement.
 Schiller asked if he needed to have another conversation with Pat on the following Monday.
 His subject replied: It’s still about nudity.
 Is that all I’m good for?
 I’d like to show that I can get publicity without using my ass or getting fired from a picture (Schiller 93).
 She had yet to decide about appearing in Playboy, she told Schiller; she would apprise him of her decision with a telephone call.
 It seems plausible to contend that Marilyn was upset with her publicist for interfering without authority.
 Also, she was obviously disgruntled with her continued sexual exploitation and her contractual difficulties with 20th Century-Fox Film Corporation.